 Based in the Calgary office, Michelle leads communication efforts to promote the benefits of beef production in Canada, the important initiatives undertaken by producers to sustainably produce safe, high-quality beef, and the work undertaken by CCA.
 Prior to joining CCA, Michelle worked in the grain industry and the federal government in various capacities including market development, communications, and government and public affairs.

 Caron brings a broad range of experience to her position with the CCA.
-She manages all the CCA’s day to day accounting activity, payroll, benefit administration and numerous other required financial reporting responsibilities.
+After starting her career in and Oil and Gas and Tech industries, she has found a passion for the not-for-profit sector and agriculture.
+Caron manages CCA’s accounting department and is responsible for financial reporting, payroll, benefit administration and numerous other required financial responsibilities.

 Youth Leadership Coordinator